What's the recovery like for Jawline Filler?

 Frequently asked questions

-When is the best time to get jawline filler before an event?
+When is the best time to get it before an event?

-Schedule at least 2 weeks before any important event to allow bruising and swelling to fully resolve.
+At least 2 weeks ahead, so any bruising and swelling fully resolve.